White Sox vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers' Clayton Kershaw (8-4) will make his 14th start of the season.
+- The Dodgers' Michael Grove (0-2) will make his sixth start of the season.

+- In five starts this season, Grove has not yet earned a quality start.

+- Grove has two starts of five or more innings this season in five chances.
+He averages 4.2 innings per outing.

 |Opponent